AKC-ATFTC LAWSUIT RESULTS

 Quast is a Toy Fox Terrier Club member, former board member, show chair, and American Kennel Club judge.
 Her email address is as easy to find as looking on the membership list or in the AKC judges’ book.
 It is patently clear that Pritchard had Quast’s email address at the time he emailed Dana Plonky, a prolific breeder, judge, and a close associate of Roger Pritchard.
 It is not known how many other people received the email as a blind CC or if indeed Plonky sent it on...

 Club members are outraged that Pritchard used the Toy Fox Terrier Club insurance policy and/or club funds to defend himself.
-In his November 2009 President’s Report Pritchard said “as soon as the lawsuit has been resolved, I will proceed to recover any monies the ATFTC has had to spend” which is interpreted as an acknowledgement that he knew the use of club resources for his personal defense was at the least, improper, most would say, dishonest.
+In his November 2009 President’s Report Pritchard said “as soon as the lawsuit has been resolved, I will proceed to recover any monies the ATFTC has had to spend” which is interpreted as an acknowledgement that he knew the use of club resources for his personal defense was at the least improper, and most dishonest or as it is commonly called, embezzlement.
 Pritchard, who uses "Dr." in front of his name, is surely intelligent enough to have known it was not the Club that was being sued.

 Members have asked the board whether the suit has been defended by the club’s liability insurance.
 No answer.
 There is a line in the Treasurer’s report that indicates two payments to the insurance company, believed to be well in excess of the yearly premium.
 We are told by one inside source that Pritchard’s lawyers filed several briefs even as as billable hours continued to mount.
 Members are entitled to know how their dues are spent but as has been the case under Pritchard’s presidency, no board member will respond to any request for information.

 Parent Clubs are watching this case knowing that lawsuits, properly or improperly defended by club insurance will increase premiums across the board.
 Current cases of dog club embezzlement also portend added expense to all breed clubs.